nyghtly-derek/itchio-bundle-claimer/README.md

 https://nodejs.org/en/download/

 # How to Use
-1. Add a `secrets.json` file to the root directory:
+1. Add a `secrets.json` file to the root directory of this repository:
 ```
 {
   "username": "my_username",